lhm-limux/gosa/doc/index.rst

 series will be some kind of migration series where more and more functionality will be moved into the new core while keeping the original functionality inside.
-That allows *bleeding edge* users to try selected new functionality thru the new core and more *conservative* users can contine to use the current PHP core.
+That allows *bleeding edge* users to try selected new functionality thru the new core and more *conservative* users can continue to use the current PHP core.

 The 3.0 release will be a PHP-GOsa with nearly no functionality residing in PHP, but in the new core.
 And - finally - this documentation is growing on the way to 3.0.